bitterjug/elm-wpc/readme.markdown

   would try and

+- [ ] Check how we handle an invalid slug in url

+- [x] The variable column version of this is going to create some interesting maths for this because sometimes the number of cards arriving will not be equivalent to a whole number of additional rows.

+  This should be handled by

+- [ ] Fix the layout so #main is only as big as what remains after the header is drawn so that the scroll bars are the right size.

 - [ ] Here's another interesting looking bug: if you click an entry (like 'tools' on April 9th) and then reload the resulting url, there are 2 copies of the tools entry shown (both expanded).
 So it looks like the date parsing still isn't working properly for some set of dates.

-- [ ] Check how we handle an invalid slug in url

-- [ ] The variable column version of this is going to create some interesting maths for this because sometimes the number of cards arriving will not be equivalent to a whole number of additional rows.

-- [ ] Fix the layout so #main is only as big as what remains after the header is drawn so that the scroll bars are the right size.

 - [ ] looks like the timezone bug is back.
 When you go directly to the [Steps](http://localhost:8000/#blog/steps) entry, you get two copies of the